Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 - Create a sign.
 - Add a rectangular clip to the first line of the sign, that clip is going to be the watched area.
 - Anything entering that clip will be clipped out.
+- The frame where you stand in the video is going to be used as the "reference frame".
+Ideally, that should be a frame where your sign is not obstructed at all.
 - Run AutoClip from the Automation menu.
 - Fiddle with the sliders.
 - Click "Apply clips"